EffectOrientedProgramming/book/Chapters/05_Testing.md

     )
 ```

+Notice the clarity of the failure report.
+It gives you all the information you need to see exactly what's happening.

 We've only shown a few combinations here.
 As an exercise, try adding others.
-Then add a new `Material` called `Metal`, and a new `Tool` category, `Power`, with an additional type `Drill`.
+Then add a new `Material` called `Metal`, and a new `Tool` category called `Power`, with an additional type `Drill`.

 ## Testing Effects

-For user-defined types, call `.provide` with your test implementation.
+As you've seen, whenever you create a user-defined type, you can include a method to produce a `ZLayer` containing an instance of that type.
+When you have a test that needs to vary the types it is testing, those types are supplied using `provide`.

+But this only works for user-defined types.
-But for built-in types like `Console`, `Random`, and `Clock`, ZIO Test provides special APIs.
+What about built-in types like `Console`, `Random`, and `Clock`?
-We demonstrate some of the most common.
+For these, ZIO Test provides special APIs.
+We'll look at the two most-commonly encountered ones: randomness and time.

 ### Random